operate-first/sre/process/incident_management.md

 Templates for RCA and PMR documents can be found here.

+From the incident announcement RCA should be ready to be shared publicly in the next 7 business days.
+This includes resolving all the outstanding comments and approval if required.

 ### Return to baseline

 The recovery of an incident consists of making sure that there is no more impact to the customer using our services.